PortalNetwork/aens/README.md

 ## 📝 Description

-WNS is the Aelf Name Service, a distributed, open, and extensible naming system based on the Aelf blockchain.
+AENS is the Aelf Name Service, a distributed, open, and extensible naming system based on the Aelf blockchain.

 ## 📚 Documents